birdieKim/data-structure-lite/README.md

-# Data Structure Light
+# Data Structure Lite
-Data Structure Light is a JavaScript library for data structure focused on a few main functions.
+Data Structure Lite is a JavaScript library for data structure focused on a few main functions.

 ## Getting Started

 ## Supported Data Structure

+------------
 ### Queue
-------------
 Create a queue:
 ```javascript
 var queue = new Queue();